Tuesday, 27 March 2012

 If you have a question, or comment, please let me know.

-I look forward to hearing from you, and working together to give Calgary-Currie meaningful representation in an Alison Redford government.
+I look forward to hearing from you, and working together to give Calgary-Currie meaningful representation.

 -Christine